 Another cave near the city is PhaTok Cave.
 I haven’t been there personally but according to the review.
 It doesn’t seem like anything special.

 Finally, among the various activities offered in Nong Khiaw.
 There are kayaking along the river, visiting ethnic villages that you could do on your own by renting a scooter, zip-lining and finally quite popular trekking offered by Tiger Trails called “100 Waterfalls” you can read about on TripAdvisor.

 I slept in Nong Khiaw Riverview where, after bargaining.
 Also I managed to get a private back room for KIP 50,000 a night.
 And I was told Delilah’s has a good dorm for 35,000 KIP.
 During the high season, prices are probably higher.
 In any case, there are several guesthouses and finding a good option shouldn’t be a problem.
 Also because the city is really compact.

 From LuangPrabang it’s about 3 hours, 40,000 KIP, from LuangNamtha it’s about six hours, 100,000 KIP.
 Technically there are also night buses to Vientiane and Phonsavan.
 I walked from Nong Khiaw station to the centre but, if you want, a tuk-tuk costs only 5,000 KIP.

-This tiny village nestled in the mountains is located on the banks of the river north of Nong Khiaw and can only be reached by boat.
-Until 2013 it did not even have electricity all day, today it has become in a sense a popular destination but still remains a quiet place where you can unplug.
+This tiny village nestle in the mountains is locate on the banks of the river north of Khiaw and can only be reached by boat.
+Until 2013 it did not even have electricity all day.
+Today it has become in a sense a popular destination.
+But still remains a quiet place where you can unplug.

 What to do in Muang Ngoy